Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Examples

-Thus in case $1<\al\leq 2$ condition (C2) works as a criterion for the relative stability of $Z$, while if $\al=1$, $Z$ can be relatively stable under $x\eta_+(x) \asymp m(x)$ (so that (C2) does not hold) and condition (C1) must be employed for the criterion.
+Thus in case $1<\al\leq 2$ condition (C.II) works as a criterion for the relative stability of $Z$, while if $\al=1$, $Z$ can be r.s. under $x\eta_+(x) \asymp m(x)$ (so that (C.II) does not hold) and condition (C.I) must be employed for the criterion.
 2mm